 Nurse practitioners specializing in primary care help their patients manage chronic conditions, especially those that come with advanced age.
-They perform annual physicals, order screening labs and tests, and make adjustments to their patients’ treatment plans.
+They perform annual physicals, order screening labs, and tests, and make adjustments to their patients’ treatment plans.

 AGPCs also educate patients on normal age-related changes and on what to expect as they grow older.
 They most often work in primary care offices, long-term care facilities and nursing homes, rehabilitation centers, and may also work in occupational health.

-NPs focused in acute care gerontology are more often stationed in hospital settings.
+NPs focused on acute care gerontology are more often stationed in hospital settings.
 These NPs provide a range of care including disease prevention and acute care management, which may involve specialist treatment and discharge aftercare.

 They are prepared to work on any hospital floor, including the emergency department, intensive care unit, and urgent care clinics.

 Nurse Practitioner Specialties: Pediatric Nurse Practitioner, Primary Care